 Such words as viral, buzz, gifs, memes, conversion, and stickiness, became the lingua franca of growing traffic and branding.

-Nowadays, you can find various crowdcultures around such topics as fantasy films (where there can be thousands of sub-branches including Harry Potter, Game of Thrones, Star Wars and the like).
+Nowadays, you can find various crowd culture around such topics as fantasy films (where there can be thousands of sub-branches including Harry Potter, Game of Thrones, Star Wars and the like).
 3D printing, zombies (that is a separate topic that can take more than 10 volumes to write about), etc.

 Social media has expanded these topics.
 With a few easy clicks, you can find the most popular websites that suggest breaking news on everything catchy and alluring for the audience.

-It is not a secret any more there exist 6 STEPPS of making your content contagious according to Jonah Berger.
-They are Social Currency, Triggers, Emotions, Public, Practical Value and Stories.
+It is not a secret anymore there are 6 STEPPS of making your content contagious according to Jonah Berger.
+They are Social Currency, Triggers, Emotions, Public, Practical Value, and Stories.
 But do you really think they can become a panacea for every content you write?
 Not likely.
-Critics say the STEPPS are very vague and the important information is hidden, so that the readers should take notes to make it clear at the end.
+Some say the STEPPS are very vague and the important information is hidden so that the readers should take notes to make it clear at the end.